woeiru/lab/dot/ans/readme.md

   sudo ansible-playbook start/site.yml
   ```

-- For more verbose output, add the `-v` flag:
+- For more verbose output, add the `-v`, `-vv`, or `-vvv` flag:
   ```
   ansible-playbook -v start/site.yml
   ```

-- Check Ansible documentation for specific error messages: [Ansible Docs](https://docs.ansible.com/)
+- Check [Ansible documentation](https://docs.ansible.com/) for specific error messages.

-Remember to review and understand each role before deploying, especially when adding new roles or tasks.
+Remember to run your playbook from the project root directory (/root/lab/dot/ans/) to ensure proper path resolution.
 Always test changes in a safe environment before applying them to your main system.

+For any questions or issues, refer to the Ansible documentation or seek community support.